Peter Haythornthwaite: Family

 Peter met Carol when he was living and working in California; They married seven months later in October 1969.
 Each of their four sons has created a career in design:

 Michael (b.
 1975) studied fashion design at RMIT, and has worked as a Senior Designer for a series of Australian apparel firms.

 David (b.
 1977) took a self-directed, learning-by-doing approach which took him to Xiamen, China, where he has designed award-winning products for US, German and Chinese clients looking to supply global markets from China.

 Andrew (b.
 1980) completed industrial design degrees at Massey University, Wellington, and the Royal College of Art (RCA), London.
 He established Studio Alt Shift with his wife and fellow RCA graduate Shai Akram.

 Simon (b.
 1981) undertook work experience in the United States and Germany before completing a Diploma in Marketing Communications at Auckland University of Technology (AUT).
-His entrepreneurial enterprises include cwic footware.
+His entrepreneurial enterprises include cwic footwear.